nix-community/nix-index/README.md

 ## Usage
 First, you need to generate an index by running `nix-index` (it takes around 5 minutes) .
 Then, you can use `nix-locate pattern`.
 For more information, see `nix-locate --help` and `nix-index --help`.

+### Use pre-generated database

+[nix-index-database](https://github.com/Mic92/nix-index-database) provides pre-generated databases if you don't want to generate a database locally.
+It also comes with nixos/home-manager modules to use those databases.

 ### Usage as a command-not-found replacement

 Nix-index provides a "command-not-found" script that can print for you the attribute path of unfound commands in your shell.
 You can either source `${pkgs.nix-index}/etc/command-not-found.sh` in your own shell init files (works for ZSH and Bash for as far as we know) or you can use the following in home-manager / `/etc/nixos/configuration.nix`: